realpython/python-guide/docs/scenarios/imaging.rst

     #Saving filtered image to new file
     cv2.imwrite('graytest.jpg',gray)

-There are more Python-implemented examples of OpenCV in this `tutorial <http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_tutorials.html>`_.
+There are more Python-implemented examples of OpenCV in this `collection of tutorials <http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_tutorials.html>`_.